MoeHamoud/android-interview-questions/README.md

 * **What is `Activity` and its lifecycle?** - [Learn from here](https://www.youtube.com/watch?v=RiFui-i-s-o)

+    This is the entry point for interacting with the user and it also facilitates some key interactions between the system and the app.

+    The lifecycle is:

+    - onCreate: called when activity is first created.
+    - onStart: called when activity is becoming visible to the user.
+    - onResume: called when activity will start interacting with the user.
+    - onPause: called when activity is not visible to the user.
+    - onStop: called when activity is no longer visible to the user.
+    - onRestart: called after your activity is stopped, prior to start.
+    - onDestroy: called before the activity is destroyed.

 * **What is the difference between onCreate() and onStart()** - [Learn from here](https://www.youtube.com/watch?v=RiFui-i-s-o)

+    As long as your device does not kill the activity (for example due to low system resources) then any time you leave your app and go back, `onStart()` is called.
+If however the application process is killed, then when you return `onCreate()` will be called again, because all of your resources will have been released.

 * **When only onDestroy is called for an activity without onPause() and onStop()?** - [Learn from here](https://www.youtube.com/watch?v=QSxcLnZ1-RU)

+    `onPause()` and `onStop()` will not be invoked if `finish()` is called from within the `onCreate()` method.
+This might occur, for example, if you detect an error during `onCreate()` and call `finish()` as a result.
+In such a case, though, any cleanup you expected to be done in `onPause()` and `onStop()` will not be executed.

 * **Why do we need to call setContentView() in onCreate() of Activity class?** - [Learn from here](https://www.youtube.com/watch?v=zeYK8JdMOi8)

+    As `onCreate()` of an Activity is called only once, this is the point where most initialization should go such as calling `setContentView()`.
+It is inefficient to set the content in `onResume()` or `onStart()` (which are called multiple times) as the `setContentView()` is a heavy operation.

 * **What is onSavedInstanceState() and onRestoreInstanceState() in activity?**
     - onSavedInstanceState() - This method is used to store data before pausing the activity.
     - onRestoreInstanceState() - This method is used to recover the saved state of an activity when the activity is recreated after destruction.
 So, the onRestoreInstanceState() receive the bundle that contains the instance state information.

+    These are usually used to restore the state of the UI for example when doing a configuration change.

 * **What is `Fragment` and its lifecycle.** - [Learn from here](https://blog.mindorks.com/android-fragments-and-its-lifecycle)

+    Fragments are like child activities and provide us with modularity and adaptability.
+They allow us to use them as an entire screen or as different components of a screen or activity, each with their own functions.
+Fragments take on their Activity's lifecycle.

+    The lifecycle is:

+    - onAttach: called first when the fragment is attached to an activity (host).
+    - onCreate: called when the fragment instance is attached and initializes.
+    - onCreateView(): called when it's time for the fragment to draw it's UI.
+However, a fragment does not need to provide a UI.
+    - onActivityCreated(): called when the host Activity completes its onCreate() method.
+    - onStart: called when the fragment is becoming visible to the user.
+    - onResume: called when the fragment is visible and allows user interaction.
+    - onPause: called when the fragment is about to go off screen and will not allow user interaction.
+    - onStop: called when the fragment is no longer visible.
+    - onDestroyView(): called when the view and related resources created in onCreateView() are removed and destroyed.
+    - onDestroy: called when the fragment does its final clean up.
+    - onDetach(): called when the fragment is detached from its host activity.

 * **What are "launch modes"?** - [Learn from here](https://blog.mindorks.com/android-activity-launchmode-explained-cbc6cf996802)

+    Launch modes allow you to define how a new instance of an activity is associated with the current task.
+These can be defined using the manifest file or by using intent flags (when calling `startActivity()`)

 * **What is the difference between a `Fragment` and an `Activity`?
 Explain the relationship between the two.** - [Learn from here](https://stackoverflow.com/questions/10478233/why-fragments-and-when-to-use-fragments-instead-of-activities)

+    A fragment lives inside an activity, while an activity lives by itself.

 * **When should you use a Fragment rather than an Activity?**
     - When you have some UI components to be used across various activities